isomerpages/sportsg-safesport/_resources/Respondent's Guide to Hearings.md

 <div data-type="detailsContent" class="isomer-details-content">
 <p></p>
 <p>Yes, you may admit to the alleged breach(es) at any time before the hearing
 or even during the hearing.
-If you do so, the Disciplinary Committee will proceed to determine if any sanction(s) should be imposed and in the process, mitigating or aggravating factor(s) will be considered.</p>
+If you do so, the independent Disciplinary Committee will proceed to determine if any sanction(s) should be imposed and in the process, mitigating or aggravating factor(s) will be considered.</p>
 <p></p>
 <p>For more information, please see Section 8.6 and Appendix 3 of the Handbook.</p>
 </div>